muhammad-akbrrr/gold-rush-smartcontract/README.md

     PendingSettlement --> Settling: Retry Settlement<br/>get_price() success

-    Settling --> Ended: Settlement Success<br/>set_bets_won_lost() + set_claimable_amount()
+    Settling --> Ended: Settlement Success<br/>set_bets_won_lost() + update winners_weight in Round

     note right of Scheduled
         The round was created by an admin with a start_time in the future.
 Unable to accept bets yet.
-The guard continues to check every few minutes. end note
+The keeper continues to check periodically. end note

     note right of Active
         The round has started.
 Users can place bets.
-The Keeper waits until the end time reached to trigger settlement. end note
+The Keeper waits until end_time to trigger settlement. end note

     note right of PendingSettlement
-       Settlement failed due to failure to obtain a price.
-The Keeper will try again in the next loop.
-The user cannot bet (must lock bet). end note
+       Settlement failed due to oracle error.
+Keeper retries in next loop.
+Users cannot bet. end note

     note right of Settling
-        The Keeper is currently executing the settlement process:
+        The Keeper executes settlement:
-        - Get price
+        - Obtain price
-        - Calculate winners
+        - Determine winners/losers
-        - Mark bets as wins/losses
+        - Update winners_weight
-        - Calculate rewards
+        - Mark bets as Won/Lost
     end note

     note right of Ended
-        Settlement complete.
-The round is marked as over.
+        Round is ended.
 Users cannot bet or withdraw.
-They can only claim their rewards if they win end note
+They can claim rewards based on weight. end note
 ```